Foxes Lair

 Most plants in our bush are adapted to fire, but both reserves had been unburnt for about 50 years and were littered with dead material, which fuelled a very hot fire.

-Annual plant seed on the surface or rseed etained on plants., was obliterated.
+Annual plant seeds on the surface or seeds retained on plants were obliterated.
 Survival of seed in the soil varies with depth of burial.

 Woody root plants which regrow from soil lignotubers (most eucalypts) and root suckers should survive well and resprout in the next few months.